substancelab/playbook/README.md

 ## Yearly charitable donation

 At the beginning of each year, when the results from the year prior are done, we donate 10% of the yearly result to a given charity.
 The charity is chosen each year by all of us based on suggestions and votes from all employees.

+## Vacations

+We believe in a healthy work/life balance and expect employees to take days off.
+We provide 5 weeks of paid time off every year.

+Upcoming vacations should be registered in Salary at least 3 weeks in advance.